Home Majors Chemistry

-Chemistry Degree
+Chemistry

 Students study the composition, properties, and reactions of matter, including organic, inorganic, physical, and analytical chemistry through rigorous coursework and extensive laboratory training.
 Graduates typically pursue careers in pharmaceutical companies, chemical manufacturing, forensic laboratories, environmental testing, and academic research, or continue to medical school, pharmacy school, or graduate programs.
 Chemistry is a foundational science that opens doors to diverse STEM careers.

-What Chemistry Graduates Do
+What Chemistry graduates do

 Your chemistry degree prepares you for more than just a lab coat.
 Many graduates apply their analytical skills to high-growth tech fields.
 As a data scientist, you won't be mixing solutions but building predictive models, using code to analyze vast datasets for industries from finance to healthcare.
 This path is exploding, but AI is also fundamentally reshaping it.
 Your value will lie in designing systems and making critical judgments on AI-generated insights, as many junior-level tasks become automated.